 Finding the sweet spot between monetization and user experience is the secret sauce behind every successful F2P game.
-Our client, Helsinki-based Futureplay Games, found its sweet spot with Rewarded Video.
-The studio coined the term ‘View-to-Play’ – where users can watch rewarded videos to earn bonuses and speedups – and has already attracted more than 10 million players with its hit games Farm Away! and Build Away!.
-Their monetization model is so successful that when players have no ads to watch they request more!
+Our client, Helsinki-based Futureplay Games, found their sweet spot with Rewarded Video.
+The studio coined the term View-to-Play – where users can watch rewarded videos to earn bonuses and speedups – and has already attracted more than 70 million players with its hit games Idle Farming Empire, Idle City Empire, and Battlelands Royale.

 Futureplay Games relies on a powerful internal BI system to fine-tune their ‘View-to-Play’ mechanics.
 One of the minds behind the business intelligence team is Camilo Fitzgerald, game analyst, and a PHD from UCL (University College of London).
 Despite his age, Camilo is already a veteran game developer having created his first game at the age of 6.
 We are glad he kindly accepted our request to share what makes Futureplay stand out in the mobile game business.